IRVLUTD/irvl-fetch-3d-model/README.md

 ---

-# 🛠️ Tools and Software
+# 🛠️ Tools and Software used for making this

 1. **FreeCAD Installation**:
    Install FreeCAD for handling 3D models with the command: